Wessel Islands: Protection

 Wessel is the name of the IBRA subregion based on the Islands area, as well as the Commonwealth marine reserve.

 The archipelago is known for its biodiversity, and harbours several endangered species.

 Plastic waste

 Researchers from the Charles Darwin University reported in early 2022 that the problem of plastic waste landing up on the islands was a worsening problem.
-Many types of plastics, including fishing gear, ghost nets, plastic bottles, cartons, and styrofoam has increasingly littered the shores since the first survey in 2011, and is probably the worst in Northern Australia.
+Many types of plastics, including fishing gear, ghost nets, plastic bottles, cartons, and styrofoam, have increasingly littered the shores since the first survey in 2011, and is probably the worst in Northern Australia.
 The Gumurr Marthakal Rangers have managed the area since 2016, and are concerned at the waste, but need assistance and ongoing funding to get it cleaned up as the problem is so extensive.